Near Montgomery Creek in Shasta County, California — The American West (Pacific Coastal)

 The fountain is a monument to Cal Trans who built it in the 1930's as a service to the motoring public.

 The water source was developed by George L Kramer, the Cummings Toll Road Keeper, for the horses he used to maintain the road in the 1880's.

 The fountain became more important in August of 1992 as the namesake of the Fountain Fire.
 It was moved here from its original location.

 Location.
 40° 51.878′ N, 121° 53.795′ W. Marker is near Montgomery Creek, California, in Shasta County.
 Marker can be reached from California Route 299.
+The fountain and marker are located within the Hillcrest Rest Area on California Highway 299.
 Touch for map.
-The fountain and marker are located within the Hillcrest Rest Area on California Highway 299.
 Marker is in this post office area: Montgomery Creek CA 96065, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 8 miles of this marker, measured as the crow flies.
 Fountain Fire Vista Point (approx. 7.6 miles away).

 More about this marker.
 This memorial marker is a metal placard built into the stonework fountain it describes.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study each marker in the order shown.